 DID YOU KNOW: The majority of concussion-related hospital visits are the result of sports injuries or car accidents?

-In fact, every concussion – even mild ones – are classified as a Traumatic Brain Injury, or TBI.
-Whenever the brain gets injured, it releases compounds called glutamates that result in the buildup of calcium over time, as well as neurological cell degeneration.
-As we’ll see shortly, the antioxidative properties of cannabis may be able to help prevent this cell degeneration, as well as its long-term effects.
+Every concussion – even mild ones – are classified as a traumatic brain injury or TBI.
+Whenever the brain gets injured, it releases compounds called glutamates.
+This results in the build-up of calcium over time, as well as neurological cell degeneration.
+The antioxidative properties of cannabis may be able to help prevent this cell degeneration and its long-term effects.

 When speaking of TBI, it’s important to understand that a spectrum exists relating to the severity of brain-related injuries.
-Most TBI cases (up to 80%, in fact) fall under the mild spectrum, which includes concussions (often referred to clinically as ‘mild TBI’).
+Most TBI cases (up to 80%) fall under the mild spectrum, which includes concussions (often referred to as ‘mild TBI’).

-In fact, the prevalence of long-term concussion side effects among former NFL players (and other professional athletes) has been well-documented in recent years, particularly with the TBI-related deaths of Pittsburg Steelers lineman Ralph Wenzel, as well as Philadelphia Eagles fullback Kevin Turner highlight the dangers associated with suffering a traumatic brain injury.
+The prevalence of long-term concussion side effects among former NFL players has been well-documented in recent years.
+The TBI-related deaths of Pittsburgh Steelers Lineman Ralph Wenzel and Philadelphia Eagles fullback Kevin Turner highlight the dangers associated with suffering a traumatic brain injury.

-But is there anything doctors can do to prevent the long-term impacts of concussion, or to reduce the prevalence of related onset conditions like dementia or CTE?
+But is there anything doctors can do to prevent the long-term impacts of concussions, or to reduce the prevalence of related onset conditions like dementia or CTE?

-The sad reality is that, other than rest, there really is no standard protocol when it comes to the clinical treatment of concussion.
-The biomechanical impact that takes place when the brain comes into contact with the skull produces headache, dizziness, and nausea, and these symptoms typically persist for 8-12 days.
+The biomechanical impact that takes place when the brain comes into contact with the skull produces headaches, dizziness, and nausea.
+These symptoms typically persist for 8-12 days.
 The only real “treatment” is rest, as well as the administration of mild OTC analgesics like Tylenol and ibuprofen.

-However, it is clear that repeat concussions over an extended period of time can result in very serious long-term conditions, such as the ones mentioned above.
+However, repeat concussions over an extended period can result in very serious long-term conditions.

-Of course, the scary thing about CTE is the fact that it is a progressive brain disease; meaning it inherently gets worse over time with no known treatment.
-Some of the long-term symptoms of the disorder include depression, aggressive behavior, memory loss, impaired judgment, loss of motor function, thoughts of suicidal, and eventually, full-blown dementia.
+The scary thing about CTE is the fact that it is a progressive brain disease.
+This means that it inherently gets worse over time with no known treatment.
+Some of CTE’s long-term symptoms include depression, aggressive behavior, memory loss, impaired judgment, loss of motor function, suicidal thoughts, and dementia.

-Adequate treatment of concussion is something that clinical researchers have been taking very seriously in recent years, and as it turns out, the active chemical compounds within marijuana just may be the best option in terms of limiting long-term brain cell deterioration.
+Adequate treatment of concussion is something that clinical researchers have been taking very seriously in recent years.
+The active chemical compounds within marijuana may be a viable option in terms of limiting long-term brain cell deterioration.